jennguyen1/nhuyhoa/_posts/2015-12-19-Reshaping.md

 </table>
 </div><p></p>

-Now perhaps we don't want to melt all variables, we can keep one (or more) as a column.
-This tells the function that we want to know the values of the variables for each unique combination of our specified columns.
+Rather than melting all variables, one can keep one (or more) columns.
+This tells the function to provide the values of the variables for each unique combination of the specified columns.

 {% highlight r %}